 Immediately we are off to the worst possible start.
 Don’t try and trick your way into rapport, it is such a short-term approach to sales and even if you book an appointment will end up leaving a nasty aftertaste that taints and kind of relationship moving forward.

 Instead, try honesty, but why not add some value up front?
-Tell me why you are calling and what’s in it for me.
+Tell me why you are cold calling and what’s in it for me.
 Get this across quickly and concisely and find out if I am interested.
 Educate me, I don’t even know what a fascia is or does, so why would I want it replaced?
 Whatever you do, please don’t lie to me.

 So, hopefully none of these bad habits feature in your approach to cold calling.
 If they do, you might just find that you are making things unnecessarily difficult for yourself.
 If that is the case, get some coaching, listen to recordings of your calls and try to improve on the areas that need attention.
 Good luck.